-The date of our receipt of the wait list form and fee determines your child's

-	place on the wait list.
+—The date of our receipt of the wait list form and fee determines your child's place on the wait list.

-	Tuition fees for are based on a September through June calendar and divided into

-	ten monthly payments.
+Tuition fees for are based on a September through June calendar and divided into ten monthly payments.
 Full fees are due for the months in which holidays occur.
 No refund is given for days missed, including absence for illness.
-For full

-	information, please download the 2020-2021 tuition schedule (pdf).
+For tuition details for the 2023-2024 school year, download our tuition bulletin (pdf).

 Bills are sent out at the beginning of each month.
-Payment is due by the 25th of

-	the month; a $15 late fee will be charged for tuition not received by the 25th.

-	In addition, there will be a charge at an annual interest rate of 18% (1.5% per

-	month) on any unpaid balance over 30 days.
-There will be a $10 fee charged for

-	all returned checks.
-Billing questions should be addressed to our Chief

-	Operating Officer Rose Lofrano, at firstname.lastname@example.org or (415)
+Payment is due by the 25th of the month; a $15 late fee will be charged for tuition not received by the 25th.
+In addition, there will be a charge at an annual interest rate of 18% (1.5% per month) on any unpaid balance over 30 days.
+There will be a $10 fee charged for all returned checks.
+Billing questions should be addressed to our Chief Operating Officer Rose Lofrano, at firstname.lastname@example.org or (415) 246-4941.

-	246-4941.